oldstuffs/configs/README.md

 ```
 ## Extensions
 ### Bukkit
-First of all you need `configs-bukkit` dependencies.
+First of all you need `configs-bukkit` dependency.

 Secondly, you have to run `BukkitExtensions.registerExtensions();` code before the all things.